operatorlabs/sapho/readme.md

 Thanks to [dzhng](https://github.com/dzhng) for the original [deep-research](https://github.com/dzhng/deep-research) repo, which inspired this project.

-## What is Sapho.io?

-Sapho.io is a specialized search engine designed to handle complex cryptocurrency queries, like comparing the impact of regulations on Bitcoin prices.
-It uses advanced AI to break down questions into manageable steps, ensuring thorough and accurate answers.

 ### How Does It Work?

 Sapho.io operates through a recursive process where each step involves: